syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically delete the selected rows and shift the other rows to top by following,

 * Click Delete in the context menu and select "Entire Row" option in Delete dialog.
-* Click Delete Cells in OTHERS tab in ribbon and select "Entire Row" option in Delete dialog.
+* Select Delete Cells option in Delete button in Ribbon OTHERS tab and select "Entire Row" option in Delete dialog.
+* Select Delete Sheet Rows option in Delete button in Ribbon OTHERS tab.
 * Click Delete option in row header context menu.

 You can also perform delete entire row using [`deleteEntireRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteentirerow "deleteEntireRow") method.